kernkonzept/manifest/README.md

 ## License

-The L4Re manifest is licensed under GPL-2.0-only unless you have received this package under a different license from Kernkonzept.
+The L4Re manifest is licensed under MIT.
 The other L4Re repositories contain a LICENSE.spdx file with detailed license information.
 For more information please contact us at **info@kernkonzept.com**.